-You’ve heard the song,“Take this job and shove it!”.
+You’ve heard the song, “Take this job and shove it!”
 It has always been the battle cry of new business in America.
-According to a CNN/Gallop poll approximately 70% of all Americans say they would like to own a business.
-But,when you consider the number of all new businesses,including low cost direct sales companies,network marketing or multi-level-marketing companies,less than 15% ever venture out to become business owners.
+According to a CNN/Gallop poll, approximately 70% of all Americans say they would like to own a business.
+However, when you consider the number of all new businesses including low cost direct sales companies, network marketing and multi-level-marketing companies, less than 15% of our population ever venture out to become business owners.

 Why Most People Don’t Start Businesses